 I have written four bird field guides: Warblers of the Great Lakes Region and Eastern North America, Sparrows and Finches of the Great Lakes Region and Eastern North America, Hawks and Owls of Eastern North America, 2nd edition, and Waterfowl of Eastern North America published by Firefly Books.
 These are field guides that focus not only on identifying these birds but also cover aspects of their natural history.
 One of my favourite outcomes of these books is captured on this video of a 4 year old identifying hawks in my book.
 Check it out!

-I've also written a children's book called Birds A-Z. My son, Nathan, and two of his friends (Cameron and Rhiannon) and I have published a book on dragonflies for families called Dragonflies: Catching, Identifying, How and Where They Live.
+I've also written a children's book called Birds A-Z. My son, Nathan, and two of his friends (Cameron and Rhiannon Lohr) and I have published a book on dragonflies for families called Dragonflies: Catching, Identifying, How and Where They Live.
 My daughter, Skye, and I have published a similar book on caterpillars called Caterpillars: Find, Identify, Raise Your Own.
 Both of these books are designed for families to go out on their own and learn about insects in a meaningful and hands-on way.
 We are currently working on the next books in the series (Owls, Pond Life, Animal Tracks and Feeder Birds).
 My most recent books focus on the the incredible diversity of frogs and birds and they are called, appropriately, Weird Frogs and Weird Birds.
 Weird Frogs was a nominee for the Silver Birch Express section of the Forest of Reading program (hooray for young readers!).
 I am also a consultant for Chirp and ChickaDEE magazines.

-My other naturalist pursuits include sketching, wildlife watching and cottaging.
+My other naturalist pursuits include photography, wildlife watching and cottaging.
 I also play basketball and swim regularly.
 I'm also good at making a fool of myself by making bird calls.
 Watch me compete in the U of Guelph's 2010 College Idol competition to raise money for the United Way.